 At Blundeston CEVC Primary School, we aim to foster a "habit of reading widely and often, for both pleasure and information" in all our children, regardless of ability or gender (DfE).
 We believe our English curriculum, including our phonics and reading provision, fully equips our children to achieve this goal throughout their time with us.
 Our recently refurbished library has provided us with a fantastic space and resource to support this aim.

-All classes have the opportunity to hear and study a wide range of longer stories from our rich and varied literary history which are appropriate to their age group.
-We are proud of the range of literature our curriculum exposes the pupils to; from Hans Christian Andersen’s fairy tales in Early Years to Shakespeare’s Macbeth in Year 6.
+All classes have the opportunity to hear and study a wide range of longer stories from our rich and varied literary history which are appropriate for their age group.

 1. Oxford Reading Tree

 5. Rigby Star